Reasno/fastmongo/README.md

 > Please do not turn on `hyperf/gotask` and this package at the same time.

 ## Future Scope
-* More mongodb command can be added.
-Please feel free to create issues or submit your PR to `hyperf/gotask`.
+* More mongodb commands can be added.
+Please feel free to create issues or submit your PRs to `hyperf/gotask`.